 - ½ cup of pine nuts

 - Lightly spoon the flour into a dry measuring cup.
-Combine the flour, powdered sugar, cornstarch, 1/8 teaspoon of salt, and whisk as you stir.
+Combine the flour, powdered sugar, cornstarch, 1/8 teaspoon of salt, and whisk.

 - Cut in the cream cheese and butter with a pastry blender until the mixture resembles a coarse meal.
 Transfer the mixture to a 9-inch square metal baking pan coated with cooking spray.
 Pat the mixture evenly into the pan.
 Bake at 400o F for about 20 minutes or until it is lightly browned.

-- Reduce the oven temperature to 350o F.
+- Reduce the oven temperature to 350 degrees Fahrenheit.

-- Combine the maple syrup, granulated sugar, and vanilla extract – keep stirring with a whisk.
+- Combine the maple syrup, granulated sugar, and vanilla extract.
+Keep stirring the ingredients with a whisk.
 Stir in the pine nuts.
 Pour the syrup mixture over the crust, spreading the nuts evenly on the top.
-Sprinkle the remaining salt.
+Sprinkle on the remaining salt.

 - Cut into squares and serve.